streamlit/docs/content/deploy/community-cloud/share-your-app/_index.md

 By default an app deployed from a private repository will be private to the developers in the workspace.
 A private app will not be visible to anyone else unless you grant them explicit permission.
 You can grant permission by adding them as a developer on GitHub or by adding them as a viewer on Streamlit Community Cloud.

 Once you have added someone's email address to your app's viewer list, that person will be able to sign in and view your private app.
-If their email is associated to a Google account, they will be able to sign in with Google OAuth.
+If their email is associated with a Google account, they will be able to sign in with Google OAuth.
 Otherwise, they will be able to sign in with single-use, emailed links.
 Streamlit sends an email invitation with a link to your app every time you invite someone.

 <Important>